Main rules for referencing according to APA StyleDate published August 19, 2014 by Date updated: March 27, 2017

-You should note the sources you consult in your thesis, report or essay so that readers can identify and look at them.
+You should note the sources you consult in your dissertation, report or essay so that readers can identify and look at them.
 It’s also important to both give the authors of the source their due honor and avoid plagiarism.

 The main rule of APA

 The reference list is usually at the very end of your document but just before the appendix.

 What does this look like?
 Below is an example (the source is marked in yellow).

 |Attitude is one of the primary concepts of consumer behavior.
 Attitude can best be described as a learned manner of reacting positively or negatively regarding a certain object, thought or behavior (Fishbein & Ajzen, 1975).|

 |Fishbein and Ajzen (1975) concluded that attitude can best be described as a learned manner of reacting positively or negatively regarding a certain object, thought or behavior.|

 |Fishbein and Ajzen concluded in 1975 that attitude can best be described as a learned manner of reacting positively or negatively regarding a certain object, thought or behavior.|